ec-jrc/lisflood-code/2_ESSENTIAL_setting-file/index.md

     </lfsettings>
 ```

 In the example two input files (maps) are defined.
 Both maps are in the same directory.
 Instead of entering the full file path for every map, we define a variable called *PathMaps* in the 'lfuser' element.
 This variable can then be used in the 'lfbinding' element.
-Note that in the 'lfbinding' element you should always wrap user-defined variables in brackets and add a leading dollar sign, e.g. *\$(PathMaps)*.

 Since the names of the in- and output files are usually the same for each model run, the use of user-defined variables greatly simplifies setting up the model for new catchments.

-In general, it is a good idea to use user-defined variables for *everything* that needs to be changed on a regular basis (paths to input maps, tables, meteorological data, parameter values).
-This way you only have to deal with the variables in the 'lfuser' element, without having to worry about anything in 'lfbinding' at all.
+<u>Note</u> that in the 'lfbinding' element you should always wrap user-defined variables in brackets and add a leading dollar sign, e.g. *\$(PathMaps)*.

 Now for a somewhat more realistic example: